Basics of Blockchain and cryptocurrency

-Bitcoins are decentralized and is purely digital.
-Virtual coins exchanged directly between two parties online with no middle man.
-Unlike modern fiat money, Bitcoin, is not controlled or backed by any bank or central government authority.
-Therefore, Blockchain have potential to reduce transaction fees significantly.
-Changes to the Blockchain is publicly viewable by all the parties creating transparency and all transactions are immutable, meaning they cannot be altered or deleted.
-Due to its decentralized nature there is no central point of failure.
+Bitcoins are decentralized and are purely digital.
+Couple of parties can exchange virtual coins directly without having the necessity of any middle person.
+Unlike modern fiat money, Bitcoin is neither controlled nor backed by any bank or central government authority.
+Therefore, Blockchain has the potency to reduce transaction fees significantly.
+Alterations to the Blockchain are publicly viewable by all the parties creating transparency and all the transactions are immutable, meaning they cannot be altered or deleted.
+Being said that it has a decentralized nature, there would not be any central point of failure.

 However, there are shortcomings in Blockchain.
-Huge computation power is required to process the transaction.
-The generation and verification of digital signatures in decentralized system is computationally complex, and constitutes the primary bottleneck.
-There is a Substantial amount of power consumption required for mining of bitcoins.
-Transition from traditional banking to Blockchain would require huge efforts and large amount of Capital Investment.
+Like to process the transaction, enormous computation power is required.
+The generation and verification of digital signatures in the decentralized system is computationally complex and constitutes the primary bottleneck.
+There is a substantial amount of power consumption required for mining of bitcoins.
+Transition from traditional banking to Blockchain would require huge efforts and a large amount of Capital Investment.

 |Chances of security breach is very low||Huge Computing power is required to process the transaction|